Stepha-code/Adult-income-prediction-ML-pipeline/README.md

 ## 9. Key Insights

 <!--
-  Findings + implications.
-Not just what happened - what it means.

-  WHAT GOOD LOOKS LIKE:
-  ✅ "Return rates, not sales volume, explain Region A's underperformance.
-      Region A's return rate on home goods was 34% - more than double the company average.
-Revenue was not lost at the point of sale; it was lost post-sale through refunds.
-This points to a fulfilment or product quality issue specific to that region, not a demand problem."

 -->

 **Insight 1: Education years and capital gains are the primary drivers of high earning potential.**